-This project will use the design-build method of project delivery.
-WSDOT is completing the preliminary design parameters for the new bridge and alignment, project staging, construction, and ultimate configuration.
+This project is using the design-build method of project delivery.
+WSDOT completed the preliminary design parameters for the new bridge and alignment, project staging, construction, and ultimate configuration.

 WSDOT determined this project will be awarded based on a two-step design-build process due to the complex soil conditions.
-WSDOT will provide potential design-build teams with a baseline structure and construction staging approach in the Request For Proposals.
-Design-build teams will be provided an opportunity to propose innovations to the baseline plan.
+WSDOT provided the design-build team with a baseline structure and construction staging approach, with the opportunity to propose innovations to the baseline plan.

-WSDOT will obtain the right-of-way and environmental permits necessary to complete the project.
+WSDOT obtained the right-of-way and environmental permits necessary to complete the project.

 Why is WSDOT